verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] That's completely divorced from humanity.
 Well, me and humanity we got together too young.
 - [ ] People seem to enjoy it. and by people I mean me.
 - [ ] I hope you find whatever your definition of success is.
+- [ ] It is mystifying to feel close to the spectacle.